Riley Adams Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

+- The 9.1 strikeouts per nine innings compiled by the Phillies pitching staff ranks seventh in MLB.

-- The Phillies have the 25th-ranked team ERA across all MLB pitching staffs (4.70).
+- The Phillies' 4.65 team ERA ranks 25th across all MLB pitching staffs.

-- The Phillies are sending Strahm (4-3) to make his eighth start of the season.
-He is 4-3 with a 3.20 ERA and 52 strikeouts in 39 1/3 innings pitched.
+- Suarez gets the start for the Phillies, his fifth of the season.
+He is 0-2 with a 7.13 ERA and 17 strikeouts through 17 2/3 innings pitched.

-- In his last appearance -- in relief on Thursday -- the left-hander threw two innings against the New York Mets, giving up one earned run while surrendering two hits.
+- In his last time out on Tuesday, the left-hander threw 6 2/3 innings against the New York Mets, allowing two earned runs while surrendering five hits.

-- In 15 games this season, the 31-year-old has amassed a 3.20 ERA and 11.9 strikeouts per nine innings, while giving up a batting average of .213 to opposing hitters.
+- The 27-year-old has amassed an ERA of 7.13, with 8.7 strikeouts per nine innings, in four games this season.
+Opponents are hitting .306 against him.

 © 2023 Data Skrive.
 All rights reserved.